aionnetwork/explorer_UI/README.md

-# Aion Explorer and Dashboard
+# Aion Blockchain Explorer - User Interface

-MVP Features :
+### What's Here?

+This repository hosts the user interface for the

+### Features:

 1. See high-level statistics about the Aion network
 2. Real-time list of blocks and transactions